joelek/atlas/readme.md

 * Investigate caching of tree branches for quick traversal.
 * Retain last block when resizing PagedFile and only clear affected bytes.
 * Create EntityManagers in SchemaManager.
-* Cached decoded records on a per-transaction basis.
+* Cache decoded records on a per-transaction basis.
 Readable transactions may re-use caches.
 * Fix issue with de-duplication of search results originating from multiple indices.
 * Add user-friendly support for unique fields.